 I’m fundraising for Save the Chimps for the 2022 Giving Day for Apes!
 Giving Day for Apes is a 24-hour event on October 11th that raises money and awareness for ape welfare.
 This year, I’m hoping to raise at least $XXX for Save the Chimps.
 Please join me in making a donation to support this important cause and help Save the Chimps reach their fundraising goal and continue to care for their more than 220 chimpanzee residents!

 If you can add some personal details, great!
 If not, this little bit of text is enough.

 Set your goal

-How much you can raise depends on a lot of things, like how big your social network is and how much they have to give.
-So, use your best judgement, but setting your goal at $500 is a great starting place.
-(You can update your goal at any time, so if things are going really well, you can set a stretch goal once you hit $500 and keep going!)
+How much you can raise depends on many factors, like how big your social network is and how much they have to give.
+So, use your best judgment, but setting your goal at $500 is a great starting place.
+(You can update your goal at any time, so if fundraising is going well, you can set a stretch goal once you hit $500 and keep going!)

 If you have any questions, contact firstname.lastname@example.org